 Charitable Gift Annuity

 Many charitable organizations offer a charitable gift annuity as an option for their donors.
 A charitable gift annuity benefits the donor in much the same fashion as a split interest trust.
 The annuity provides a stated return for the non-charitable beneficiary.
 The charitable contribution that is taken in the year the charitable gift annuity is purchase is calculated using IRS actuarial assumptions.

-As an example, I serve on the board at Deerfield Episcopal Retirement Community as treasurer.
-In my case, if my wife and I chose to set up a charitable gift annuity in 2020 with Deerfield, giving a gift of $50,000 yields 3.9% ($1,950 annually), a charitable deduction of $10,088 the first year and tax-free portions of each payout through year 2044.
-In the meantime, Deerfield will distribute the annual payout (based on my age) for as long as I live – regardless of the market and even if I outlive the balance of the gift.
+As an example, if you chose to set up a charitable gift annuity in 2020 with Deerfield Episcopal Retirement Community, giving a gift of $50,000 yields 3.9% ($1,950 annually), a charitable deduction of $10,088 the first year and tax-free portions of each payout through year 2044.
+In the meantime, Deerfield will distribute the annual payout (based on your age) for as long as you live – regardless of the market and even if you outlive the balance of the gift.

 “If you have family or charitable causes to which you’ve already committed your estate, the gift annuity allows you to use cash or stock as a gift now, and ultimately, after your death the remainder of the gift will go directly to the fund you’ve chosen,” said Michelle Wooley, Deerfield’s director of philanthropy.

 A charitable remainder trust (CRT) is a type of split interest trust.
 A CRT provides an annual stream of payments to one or more noncharitable beneficiaries for a term of years or for life.
 When the noncharitable interest expires, the remainder passes to charity.